Peugeot (EPA:UG) Given a €28.00 Price Target by Jefferies Financial Group Analysts

-Peugeot (EPA:UG) received a €28.00 ($32.56) price objective from research analysts at Jefferies Financial Group in a note issued to investors on Wednesday, Borsen Zeitung reports.
-The firm presently has a “buy” rating on the stock.
-Jefferies Financial Group’s price target would suggest a potential upside of 25.22% from the stock’s current price.
+Jefferies Financial Group set a €28.00 ($32.56) target price on Peugeot (EPA:UG) in a report released on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Peugeot Company Profile